-Dr. Bailey C.C.
-Goodman received a Bachelor of Science in Psychology and a minor in Child and Family Development from Georgia Southern University in 2014.
+Bailey C.C.
+Goodman, Psy.D. is a licensed psychologist working with Middle Georgia Behavioral Health Center.
+She received a Bachelor of Science in Psychology and a minor in Child and Family Development from Georgia Southern University in 2014.
 She then earned the following degrees from Mercer University: Master of Science in Health Psychology in 2017 and Doctor of Psychology in 2019.
-She completed a pre-doctoral internship with Georgia Southern University and she is currently completing her postdoctoral fellowship with Dr. Meck.
+She completed a pre-doctoral internship with Georgia Southern University and she completed her postdoctoral fellowship at MGBHC.

 Some believe that it is only great power that can hold evil in check.
 But that is not what I’ve found.
 I found it is the small things.
 Everyday deeds by ordinary folk that keeps the darkness at bay.
 Small acts of kindness and love. – Gandalf – J.R.R.
 Tolkien